Mental Health Compensation Calculator – How Much Could I Claim?

-By Stephen Anderson.
-Last Updated 26th September 2024.
-In this article, we explain how we can offer you an alternative to using an online mental health compensation calculator.
+Last Updated 9th January 2025.
+In this article, we explain how we can offer an alternative to using an online mental health compensation calculator.
 We also look at how this can be more accurate when valuing a claim.

 When we think of personal injury claims, we may think of people claiming compensation for physical injuries, such as a broken leg or whiplash.
 However, some accidents or incidents can result in psychological injuries.
-For example, following a serious car accident, the injured person may develop post-traumatic stress disorder (PTSD).
+Following a serious car accident, for example, the injured person may develop post-traumatic stress disorder (PTSD).

 Have you experienced mental health problems after an accident that was not your fault?
-Then you may be eligible to claim mental health compensation for your injuries.
+You may be eligible to claim mental health compensation.

 This guide will explain how a distressing accident can lead to psychological damage and how much a psychological claim could be worth.
-What’s more, we have included a mental health compensation calculator table to help you estimate how much you could claim.
+We have included a mental health compensation calculator table to help you estimate how much you could claim.

 Public Interest Lawyers can provide you with a skilled personal injury solicitor from our panel to manage your claim if you have strong grounds.
 We can value your claim accurately to ensure that you receive the right amount of compensation.